 As lighting becomes part of larger and larger networks, differentiation beyond energy reduction becomes possible.
 An enhanced user experience during installation, commissioning, and reconfiguration is possible with a front-end using Bluetooth found on most mobile devices.
 Improved zone control, far field voice monitoring, and beaconing is made possible by using new and existing lighting infrastructure.

-In this paper we look at opportunities for differentiation in the intelligent lighting market.
+This paper considers opportunities for differentiation in the intelligent lighting market.
 Multiprotocol connectivity is one of the pieces that let manufacturers distinguish themselves.
-Wireless multiprotocol makes it possible to simultaneously combine protocols like Zigbee with Bluetooth® on a single chip through intelligent time-slicing.
+Wireless multiprotocol makes it possible to simultaneously combine protocols, such as Zigbee with Bluetooth® on a single chip through intelligent time-slicing.
 Used together, a lamp can communicate with established Zigbee mesh-enabled devices while providing Bluetooth beaconing and smartphone-enabled light control.
-Semiconductor solutions for multiprotocol, and developer tools to consider when selecting a platform for designing control and lighting systems are also examined.
+This paper also examines semiconductor solutions for multiprotocol, and developer tools to consider when selecting a platform for designing control and lighting systems.

 Lamps and luminaires (defined as a complete light unit that includes LED light sources and drivers) are up for a major revision.
 The traditional lamp and light source is becoming an advanced computer system capable of reacting and communicating with its surroundings.
 Embedding sensors, adding connectivity, and becoming part of larger ecosystems and business analytics are ingredients necessary for full differentiation in the smart lighting market.

 By incorporating a microcontroller (MCU), a lamp for home can offer different settings without changing any infrastructure.
 The lamp is programmed to change color from warm red to cool blue in an instant.
 Philips’ Scene Switch LED lamp cycles through predefined color settings by monitoring how the user flicks the existing light switch.
-Adding a proximity sensor to the lamp or switch, like Sengled’s SmartSense, turn’s existing fixtures into security or follow-me home lights.
+Adding a proximity sensor to the lamp or switch, such as Sengled’s SmartSense, turns existing fixtures into security or follow-me home lights.

 Knowing the location of each luminaires makes lighting a great host for beaconing applications.
 Instead of having to install both lights and beacons, a connected lamp or luminaire can serve as the means to deploy a robust Bluetooth beacon infrastructure.
 A Zigbee mesh network can serve as the connected lighting communications and automation backbone while simultaneously supporting Bluetooth beaconing.
-Serving both lighting needs in addition to services like asset tracking and improved retail experiences provides a more cost-effective way to improve beacon density.
-With access to power it is possible to overcome the logistical challenges with management of battery operated beacons in many scenarios compared to deploying separate, dedicated Beacon devices.
+Serving both lighting needs in addition to services, such as asset tracking and improved retail experiences provides a more cost-effective way to improve beacon density.
+With access to power, it is possible to overcome the logistical challenges with management of battery operated beacons in many scenarios compared to deploying separate, dedicated Beacon devices.

 Providing location services via the lighting infrastructure enables navigation even in complex and large indoor spaces.
-Airports with Bluetooth beacon enabled luminaires have a unique possibility to provide travelers with real-time traffic notifications, wayfinding and gate-guidance.
+Airports with Bluetooth beacon-enabled luminaires have a unique possibility to provide travelers with real-time traffic notifications, wayfinding, and gate-guidance.
 Dynamic office space utilization and sub-metering services are a few of the benefits in medium and large building management scenarios.
-Healthcare applications include patient benefits like faster check-in, location aid, and adjustable quality of the light.
-Smart and human centric lighting enables tailored settings to improve sleep or even pain relief based on the patient.
+Healthcare applications include patient benefits, such as faster check-in, location aid, and adjustable quality of the light.
+Smart and human-centric lighting enables tailored settings to improve sleep or even pain relief based on the patient.
 Lamps and luminaires can also report patient activity and position as a safety measure.
 In-store navigation, support, instructions, tailored offers, and payment reminders are some of the user benefits found in the retail industry.
 In residential settings, home automation is made possible with a beacon-enhanced mesh network.
 Bluetooth enabled outdoor lights or smart door locks can trigger scenes in a house by communicating directly with the light system.
 As a person moves through the house, lamps can perform advanced occupancy automation based on the user's movements.

 Advances in multiprotocol software and hardware provide a cost effective means to add beacon functionality to luminaires using a single radio and SoC.
 Instead of requiring two dedicated chips, one for Bluetooth and one for mesh connectivity, the same device can be used to implement multiple wireless protocols.
 This approach can reduce the overall wireless sub-system cost by 40% by using one radio and SoC and also simplify PCB design by eliminating the need to address the possible interference between two radios in a design.

-Installing and adding new products like lamps or luminaires to an existing lighting network can be time-consuming and potentially costly.
+Installing and adding new products, such as lamps or luminaires to an existing lighting network can be time-consuming and potentially costly.
 For residential applications, the cost normally equals the time the user needs to spend getting their lamp up and running.
 In most mesh-based networks a lamp needs to join the network securely by pairing the lamp to a control unit.
-Wireless switches or remotes are typical control units, and a they might have limitations in the number of devices they can control.
+Wireless switches or remotes are typical control units and a they might have limitations in the number of devices they can control.

 In larger systems the dedicated control unit might be supported by a dedicated gateway or hub as the interface for adding new devices.
 A gateway offers additional ways for commissioning.
-Normally a user can control the procedure by connecting a computer or mobile device, while the lamp is running on the separate lighting network.
+Normally, a user can control the procedure by connecting a computer or a mobile device, while the lamp is running on the separate lighting network.
 Amazon’s latest smart home hub makes it possible to discover and add new devices via voice commands.
-Like Philips Hue Bridge, Wink Hub, and SmartThings, Amazon’s Echo Plus includes Zigbee support to control and interact with other Zigbee enabled residential devices like doorlocks, lamps and switches.
+Like Philips Hue Bridge, Wink Hub, and SmartThings, Amazon’s Echo Plus includes Zigbee support to control and interact with other Zigbee enabled residential devices, such as doorlocks, lamps, and switches.

 Accessibility to the infrastructure and the sheer number of devices makes commissioning in industrial and commercial settings different than the home network.
-External factors like interference from other networks is also a likely challenge.
+External factors, such as interference from other networks is also a likely challenge.
 Installing, adding, moving, and configuring luminaires in buildings, industrial or commercial settings requires more resources and planning.
 Professional setup therefore often involves an onsite technician that identifies and programs lights into their respective zones or groups after the lights have been installed.

-In addition to lowering the energy consumption compared to conventional illumination solutions, wireless LED lighting solutions have inherit benefits that reduce users investments compared to wired systems.
+In addition to lowering the energy consumption compared to conventional illumination solutions, wireless LED lighting solutions have inherent benefits that reduce users' investments when compared to wired systems.
 Less lighting control lines and components can reduce the installation cost by 50 percent in larger installations.
 Wireless lighting solutions also provide commissioning benefits.

 By adding Bluetooth LE support to lights in a Zigbee mesh network, luminaire setup experience can be simplified via apps on smartphones or tablets.
 Bluetooth can also work as a way to enhance security.
 Lighting manufacturers providing multiprotocol effectively supply their users with an out of band commissioning portal for the lighting mesh network.

 If manufacturers provide a properly implemented smartphone application, integrators and installers can easily push settings directly to the light nodes or zones.
-High-end solutions today provide the possibility of making the new or updated lighting installation compliant to building and energy efficiency regulations like ASHRAE, Title 24, or IECC, directly from the installers mobile device.
+High-end solutions today provide the possibility of making the new or updated lighting installation compliant to building and energy efficiency regulations, such as ASHRAE, Title 24, or IECC, directly from the installer's mobile device.

 With integrated multiprotocol hardware, lighting manufacturers provide improved out of the box commissioning and control benefits.
 Via over-the-air updates (OTA), new functionality can be enabled or disabled after installation, making stickier and longer term business relationships possible.
 OTA makes it possible to optimize beacon range by allowing beaconing to be turned on or off.
 Although new hardware changes are not possible after installation, security issues and general product improvements can be resolved with OTA support in the wireless lighting infrastructure.